collebrusco/collebrusco.github.io/README.md

 # Background
 After high school, I got a job in an auto shop, where in three years I worked my way up from cleaning floors, to doing oil changes, to eventually performing complex jobs including top-end engine rebuilds, electrical diagnosis, and suspension repair.
 During these years I discovered a love of engineering that inspired to pursue my education.
 I enrolled at Texas State University, where I held a 4.0 GPA before transferring to the University of Texas at Austin.

 Throughout my studies, my technical background from working in the auto shop has proven to be a significant advantage.
-My extended technical experience gives context to much of my applied studies, and affords me a unique perspective.
+My technical experience gives context to much of my applied studies, and affords me a unique perspective.
 My matured diagnostic skills help me to quickly debug software and track down electrical issues.
 Being an auto technician is nothing if not problem solving: and these skills and experiences have absolutely made me a better student and prospective engineer.

 ![Me in the Shop](/docs/assets/images/me_working_on_merc_small.PNG) ![Hemi Rebuild](/docs/assets/images/hemi_rebuild_small.png)
 # Cirricular Projects